 ORGANIZATIONAL DEVELOPMENT CONSULTANT, KHEPERA CONSULTING

-Gregory Hodge works with a range of groups from small non-profits and foundations to public agencies, particularly school districts, with Khepera Consulting as a community builder, strategist, meeting designer, facilitator and coach.
-He has served as lead consultant on the Equal Voice for America’s Families Campaign, an initiative of the Marguerite Casey Foundation, and the 2025 Campaign for Black Men and Boys, two national initiatives.
+Gregory Hodge is a social change activist and organizational development consultant with Khepera Consulting.
+Working as a strategist, meeting designer, facilitator and coach, Gregory works with a range of groups from small non-profits and foundations to public agencies, particularly school districts.
+He has served as lead consultant on the Equal Voice for America’s Families Campaign, an initiative of the Marguerite Casey Foundation, and the 2025 Campaign for Black Men and Boys.
 His clients include The California Endowment, the Association for Black Foundation Executives, Sierra Health Foundation, and Oakland Unified School District’s Office of African American Achievement.
 As a leader in his community, Gregory served two four-year terms as a member of the Oakland Unified School District Board of Education beginning in January 2000, including a year as president of the board.
 He served nine years on Workforce Investment Board, City of Oakland.
 In addition, he serves as the Chief Network Officer for the Brotherhood of Elders Network, an intergenerational network of African descent men.
-Hodge has also worked as an attorney in private practice handling a variety of civil litigation matters.
-His involvements include work with African American youth as a teacher and mentor; minister at the Wo’se Community; drummer with Bantaba Dance Ensemble; board chair of the Rockwood Leadership Institute, National Equity Project; board chair of The Restoration Association for Improving the Landmark 16th Street Station (RAILS), a Friend of the Esalen Institute and member of the national Annenberg School District Reform Task Force.
-Greg is a Fulbright-Hayes Fellow and a recipient of the Gerbode Fellowship.
+Greg is a Fulbright-Hayes Fellow, recipient of the Gerbode Fellowship and alumni of the Rockwood Leadership Institute.
 He holds a Bachelor of Arts degree from Northwestern University and a law degree from Golden Gate University in San Francisco.
-He is a proud father, active gardener and lives in Oakland, California.
+He is a proud father and active gardener, and lives in Oakland, California.